Leadership styles impact employees’ attitudes toward your company and the level of voluntary turnover that occurs.

 Supervisors may not realize that they wield powerful influences on their employees’ attitudes toward your company.
 A lack of dialogue in this relationship can influence competent employees to leave.
 With reduced resources and tighter budgets, supervisors who communicate effectively and honestly with direct reports establish more productive workplaces and reduce the cost of turnover.
 If there is an absence of attentiveness to the concerns of employees, poor performance may result.
 Consequently, a dangerous spiral follows.
 Failing to identify the reasons for poor performances, supervisors are reinforcing behaviors that result in undesirable outcomes.

 Feedback of individual performance, based on objective criteria, should be given regularly.
 If feedback is given haphazardly talented employees may feel demoralized and poor performers may assume that their work is acceptable.

 Management Behavior of a High Performing Company

 A trusting relationship between a supervisor and employee is vital in shaping how the employee views the organization.
 Consistently behaving with integrity will cue your direct reports that the same is expected of them; failing to follow-through with actions promised to your employees will devalue their relationship with you and the company.
 Giving employees meaningful work and the autonomy to complete assignments is a clear sign of your confidence in them.
-Conversely, micromanaging employees can indicate that your have little confidence in their potential.
+Conversely, micromanaging employees can indicate that your have little confidence in their potential and spur voluntary turnover.